ikamalagrahari/MenuManagementBackend/README.md

 ## Questions & Answers

 **Which database you have chosen and why?**
+I chose MongoDB Atlas because it's a NoSQL database that provides flexible schema design for menu items with varying attributes.
+It's also cloud-hosted, scalable, and works well with Node.js applications deployed on serverless platforms like Vercel.

+**3 things that you learned from this assignment?**
+1. Building RESTful APIs with proper validation and error handling using Express.js
+2. Working with Mongoose ODM for MongoDB schema design and managing relationships between collections
+3. Implementing hierarchical data structures and understanding the challenges of serverless deployment with database connections

+**What was the most difficult part of the assignment?**
+Setting up the MongoDB connection for Vercel deployment was the most challenging.
+Serverless functions have strict timeout limits and connection pooling requirements that differ from traditional server deployments.
+Configuring the connection options and handling the buffering timeout issues required multiple iterations.

+**What you would have done differently given more time?**
+- Add authentication and authorization using JWT tokens
+- Implement comprehensive input validation with libraries like Joi
+- Add pagination for large datasets and implement caching for better performance
+- Create unit tests with Jest and integration tests
+- Add API documentation with Swagger/OpenAPI
+- Implement rate limiting and request logging middleware
+- Add image upload functionality instead of just URLs
+- Create a frontend interface to demonstrate the API

+## Questions & Answers

+**Which database you have chosen and why?**
 I chose MongoDB because it's a NoSQL database that works well with Node.js and provides flexible schema design for menu items with varying attributes.

 **3 things that you learned from this assignment?**